 We know that regular practice can help to build learning, skills and changes the way we relate to our everyday experiences, but we also lead busy lives, and can always find something we should be doing other than practising mindfulness each day.
 Practising mindfulness on your own can also be a lonely business.

-The OMC week-day practice sessions therefore provide a chance to attend free live sessions as part of an international group of people, and led by an experienced teacher from a world-renowned mindfulness teaching, training and research organisation.
+The OMF week-day practice sessions therefore provide a chance to attend free live sessions as part of an international group of people, and led by an experienced teacher from a world-renowned mindfulness teaching, training and research organisation.